ysasson-portfolio/BSAN_6070_CA05_kNN_Recommender/README.md

 ## Data Set and the Source

 ### The data set is an excel sheet with movies and binary classifying information (mainly genre) and numerical data (IMDB score) that is all compiled in one place.
-This data set was provided by Professor Arin Brahma.
+This data set was provided by Professor Arin Brahma that he found on the UCI Machine Learning Repository.
 You can find the dataset either on this GitHub repository with movie_recommendation_data.csv or you can link it online at ([https://github.com/ArinB/MSBA-CA-03-Decision-Trees/blob/master/census_data.csv?raw=true](https://github.com/ArinB/MSBA-CA-Data/raw/main/CA05/movies_recommendation_data.csv)).

 ## Source Code Acknowledgement